Diverse magnetic orders and quantum anomalous Hall effect in twisted bilayer MoTe2 and WSe2: Interacting Hamiltonian and interaction-driven phases

+The convergence with respect to the number of active bands in Hartree-Fock (HF) calculations requires careful consideration.
+Including more bands allows states to lower their energy by accessing higher bands, which is generally beneficial as it suggests the system is approaching the correct physical Hilbert space.
+As shown in Fig.~\ref{fig:nb}, states can indeed reduce their energy when more active bands are included.
+For states discussed in the main text, the energy reduction remains within $0.1\%$, leaving no changes in the phase diagram.
+Second, adding more bands introduces new degrees of freedom, which can lead to new, potentially competing states.
+However, whether these new degrees of freedom are physically relevant depends on the system under study.

+In the case of twisted \ce{MoTe2} and \ce{WSe2}, adding a third band in the HF calculation may introduce degrees of freedom that are not physically accurate, due to discrepancies between the continuum model and DFT results.
+The parameters of the continuum model are specifically fitted to describe the first two bands \cite{LiangFQH}, and significant deviations from DFT begin to appear when the third band is included.
+Thus, including the third band may not reflect the correct physics of the system.

-Finally, we will comment on the effect of including the third band in HF in twisted \ce{MoTe2}.
-It does not change any of the physics in both the trivial VP phase and the IVC phase, as indicated by the vanishing small weight in Fig.~\ref{fig:VP} (a).
-However, in the topological VP phase, it introduces a competing state, which is a layer-unpolarized trivial VP state.
-We note that this is a different state compared to the trivial VP state discussed in the main text, which is always spontaneously layer polarized.
-We show the covariance matrix $P^{KK}$ of the layer-unpolarized trivial VP state in Fig.~\ref{fig:nLP} (a), which clearly distinguishes itself from the trivial layer polarized VP (LP VP) state shown in Fig.~\ref{fig:VP} (a).
-The interaction mixes the first two bands mainly at the $\gamma$ point instead of at the $\kappa_+$ point.
-The small but non-vanishing weight on the third band also suggests that this state is only favorable when we include three bands in HF.
-Indeed, if we truncate the covariance matrix to the first two bands and renormalize it, it will have a much higher energy than the topological VP state.
-However, we note that the competition between this layer-unpolarized trivial VP state and the topological VP state depends sensitively on the continuum model parameters, especially the phase $\phi$ of the moir\'e potential in Eqn.~\ref{eq:potential}.
-As shown in Fig.~\ref{fig:VP} (b), the topological VP phase is favored at $|\phi| \gtrsim 96 \degree$, within the fitting error of the continuous model parameters to the large-scale DFT calculation \cite{LiangNC,LiangFQH}.
-We emphasize that the topological VP (QAH) phase has been observed in twisted \ce{MoTe2} at $\theta = 3.5 \degree$ and $\epsilon \sim 10$, which pinpoints the moir\'e potential phase $\phi$ \cite{Xiaodong,XiaodongFQH}.
-In the main text, we restrict ourselves to two active bands such that this layer-unpolarized trivial VP state is never favored.
-We also note that the conclusion of 3 band calculation agrees with that of the full band calculation.
+When the third band is included in HF calculations, a competing state can emerge due to the availability of additional degrees of freedom.
+Specifically, a layer-unpolarized trivial VP state arises in twisted \ce{MoTe2}.
+This state differs from the trivial VP state discussed in the main text, which is always spontaneously layer-polarized.
+We show the covariance matrix $P^{KK}$ of the layer-unpolarized trivial VP state in Fig.~\ref{fig:nLP}(b), which clearly contrasts with the layer-polarized trivial VP (LP VP) state shown in Fig.~\ref{fig:VP}(a).
+In this case, the interaction primarily couples the first two bands at the $\gamma$ point, rather than at the $\kappa_+$ point.
+The small but nonzero weight on the third band indicates that this state becomes favorable only when three bands are included in the HF calculation.
+If we truncate the covariance matrix to the first two bands and renormalize it, this state would have a much higher energy than the topological VP state.